Key Stage 2

 Students will continue to develop and imaginatively extend ideas from starting points throughout the curriculum.
 They will use these transferable skills to be creative within their focused work and decision-making.

 As with all Key stages, their work will be celebrated and displayed within the school environment.

 Curriculum content shows the topics that each key stage will be working on for the year.
 Click the key stage you wish to preview.

-If you would like further information about our Art curriculum please contact Mrs K Owen, Art coordinator, via the Academy office or by email: email@example.com
+If you would like further information about our Art curriculum please contact Mrs I Leach, Leader of Art, via the Academy office or by email: email@example.com